Dust collapse in asymptotic safety: a path to regular black holes: Abstract

 \section{Abstract}

 Regular black hole spacetimes are obtained from an effective Lagrangian for Quantum Einstein Gravity.
 The interior matter is modeled as a dust fluid, which interacts with the geometry through a multiplicative coupling function denoted as $\chi$.
 The specific functional form of $\chi$ is deduced from Asymptotically Safe gravity, under the key assumption that the Reuter fixed point remains minimally affected by the presence of matter.
 As a consequence the gravitational coupling vanishes at high energies.
 The static exterior geometry of the black hole is entirely determined by the junction conditions at the boundary surface.
-Consequently, the resulting global spacetime geometry remains devoid of singularities at all times.
-This result offers a novel perspective on regular black holes in Asymptotically Safe gravity.
+Consequently, the resulting global spacetime geometry remains devoid of singularities at all times. {This outcome offers a new perspective on how regular black holes are formed through gravitational collapse.}

 In the realm of general relativity, black holes (BH) are fascinating objects characterized by spacetime singularities concealed within an event horizon \cite{Hawking:1970zqf}.
 The occurrence of singularities makes a compelling case for the study of models beyond general relativity, where spacetime remains geodesically complete.
 One prominent approach to achieve this involves replacing the singularity with a regular patch of de Sitter space \cite{Frolov:1989pf}, an old concept that has garnered renewed attention in recent times.
 Much of the existing research in the literature derives regular black hole geometries through modifications of the static Misner-Sharp mass with the aim of rapid convergence to zero at small distances.
 This is the case for static regular BH metrics like the Poisson-Israel model \cite{Poisson:1988wc}, the Asymptotically Safe (AS) model \cite{Bonanno:2000ep}, the Dymnikova regular black hole model \cite{Dymnikova:1992ux,Platania:2019kyx}, or the Hayward metric \cite{Hayward:2005gi}, to name a few (see \cite{Bambi:2023try} for an extended review).

-However, endeavors to obtain these solutions from an underlying theory have encountered several challenges, and a consensus on embedding regular black hole solutions within a more general gravity theory remains elusive \cite{Giacchini:2021pmr,Knorr:2022kqp}.
+Yet, attempts to derive these solutions from a physically plausible Lagrangian, such as in the instance of regular black holes in non-linear electrodynamics \cite{Ayon-Beato:1998hmi}, have faced numerous challenges \cite{Dymnikova:2004zc}.
+It is reasonable to acknowledge that a unanimous consensus on incorporating regular black hole solutions within a broader gravitational theory remains elusive \cite{Giacchini:2021pmr,Knorr:2022kqp}.